Emmotes/ic_spoilers/docs/baldric.md

     "id": 2390,
     "flavour_text": "",
     "description": {
-        "desc": "The damage of Dwarf Champions is increased by 100% for each Dwarf in the formation, stacking multiplicatively, but you may only have one of each non-Dwarf species in the formation."
+        "desc": "The damage of Dwarf Champions is increased by $(not_buffed amount)% for each Dwarf in the formation, stacking multiplicatively, but you may only have one of each non-Dwarf species in the formation."
     },
     "effect_keys": [
         {